MicrosoftDocs/power-platform/power-platform/guidance/expressroute/setup.md

 If client traffic is to be routed across the ExpressRoute circuit, the challenge for your network team is to route the traffic internally first from the client through the LAN or WAN to the subnet connected to ExpressRoute.
-It's also your team's responsibility to ensure that this traffic doesn't accidentally "leak out" and connect via the public internet.<!--note from editor: Suggested, to avoid passive voice.-->
+It's also your team's responsibility to ensure that this traffic doesn't accidentally "leak out" and connect via the public internet.

 Microsoft Power Platform doesn't block traffic that's received directly from the internet.
 Neither will ExpressRoute block responses from traffic that was